Valer1yaaa/Valer1yaaa/README.md

 - Application development in C#.
 - Understanding functional and object-oriented programming.
-- Administration of Linux servers based on Debian, Docker containerization.
+- Deployment on Linux servers based on Debian, Docker containerization.
 - Project management.
 Organization of other developers in the team and coordination.
 Administration of social networks.
 Communication with communities.
 - Development and creation of UI/UX, user-friendly and human interfaces.
 Prototyping a design in Figma.